ibm-cloud-docs/power-iaas/registering-linux.md

 You must obtain the subscription for the Linux operating system directly from the vendor.
 After you deploy your Linux VM, you must log in to the VM and register it with the Linux vendor’s satellite server.
 To reach the Linux vendor satellite servers (where you can register and obtain packages and fixes), you must attach a public network to your VM.

-While creating an OVA image, you must include the right `cloud-init` packages for the IBM Cloud environment.
-Please download the appropriate cloud-init package from from the following location, [IBM PowerVC packages](http://public.dhe.ibm.com/systems/virtualization/powervc/){: new_window}{: external}.
+When you create an OVA image, you must include the appropriate IBM Cloud environment `cloud-init` packages.
+Please download the appropriate `cloud-init` package from [IBM PowerVC packages](http://public.dhe.ibm.com/systems/virtualization/powervc/){: new_window}{: external}.

 You must exercise caution when you use the Linux VM resize option (especially the resize reduction of a resource).
 There are Linux kernel fixes that are required.
 If you do not integrate these Linux kernel fixes, the VM will go into an **Error** state requiring help from IBM support.
-To see an example for a SLES15 fix level and procedure use the `sudo zypper update` command.
-You must verify that the distro (kernel) level contains these fixes or the resize option should be avoided or performed in conjunction with a VM stop/restart action.
+You can the `sudo zypper update` command to update all of the Linux packages.
+You must verify that the distro (kernel) level contains these Linux fixes.
+If not, you should avoid using the resize option altogether or perform it in conjunction with a VM stop/restart action.
 {: important}

 ## Registering and subscribing to SLES